My Shopping Cart

 ** Fitted with Quick Lock-Unlock

-The removable accessory holder is included with your F3020 kit and allows you to store your smartphone within hands-reach.
+The removable accessory holder is included with your F3020 kit and allows you to store your smartphone within easy reach.

 Its sleek design and small footprint will give you a day of pruning without recharging.
 With its versatile carrying system, the F3020 battery can be easily slipped into the user's pocket or clipped to a belt, giving the user an effortless pruning experience.